Chad of Mercia: Death

-Chad died on 2 March 672, and was buried at the Church of Saint Mary which later became part of the cathedral at Lichfield.
+Chad died on 2 March 672, and was buried near the Church of Saint Mary which later became part of Lichfield Cathedral.
 Bede relates the death story as that of a man who was already regarded as a saint.
-In fact, Bede has stressed throughout his narrative that Chad's holiness communicated across boundaries of culture and politics, to Theodore, for example, in his own lifetime.
-The death story is clearly of supreme importance to Bede, confirming Chad's holiness and vindicating his life.
-The account occupies considerably more space in Bede's account than all the rest of Chad's ministry in Northumbria and Mercia together.
+Bede has stressed throughout his narrative that Chad's holiness communicated across boundaries of culture and politics, to Theodore, for example, in his own lifetime.
+The death story is important to Bede, confirming Chad's holiness and vindicating his life.
+The account occupies more space in Bede's account than all the rest of Chad's ministry in Northumbria and Mercia together.

-Bede tells us that Owin was working outside the oratory at Lichfield.
+Bede noted that Owin was working outside the oratory at Lichfield.
 Inside, Chad studied alone because the other monks were at worship in the church.
 Suddenly Owin heard the sound of joyful singing, coming from heaven, at first to the south-east, but gradually coming closer until it filled the roof of the oratory itself.
 Then there was silence for half an hour, followed by the same singing going back the way it had come.
 Owin at first did nothing, but about an hour later Chad called him in and told him to fetch the seven brothers from the church.
 Chad gave his final address to the brothers, urging them to keep the monastic discipline they had learnt.
 Only after this did he tell them that he knew his own death was near, speaking of death as "that friendly guest who is used to visiting the brethren".
 He asked them to pray, then blessed and dismissed them.
 The brothers left, sad and downcast.

 Owin returned a little later and saw Chad privately.
 He asked about the singing.
 Chad told him that he must keep it to himself for the time being: angels had come to call him to his heavenly reward, and in seven days they would return to fetch him.
-So it was that Chad weakened and died after seven days – on 2 March, which remains his feast day.
-Bede writes that: "he had always looked forward to this day – or rather his mind had always been on the Day of the Lord".
+So it was that Chad weakened and died after seven days on 2 March, which remains his feast day.
+Bede wrote that: "he had always looked forward to this day, or rather his mind had always been on the Day of the Lord".
 Many years later, his old friend Egbert told a visitor that someone in Ireland had seen the heavenly company coming for Chad's soul and returning with it to heaven.
 Significantly, with the heavenly host was Cedd.
 Bede was not sure whether or not the vision was actually Egbert's own.

-Bede's account of Chad's death strongly confirms the main themes of his life.
-Primarily he was a monastic leader, deeply involved in the fairly small communities of loyal monks who formed his mission teams, his brothers.
+Bede's account of Chad's death confirms the main themes of his life.
+Primarily he was a monastic leader, deeply involved in the small communities of loyal brothers who formed his mission team.
 His consciousness was strongly eschatological: focussed on the last things and their significance.
-Finally, he was inextricably linked with Cedd and his other actual brothers.
+Finally, he was inextricably linked with Cedd and his other brothers.